 Executive Policies EP 2.214 and EP 2.215 set forth data governance and security policies applicable to the handling of University data.
 Obligations to transmit University data to the other party or to third parties must be carefully reviewed, particularly if PII will be included.
-Appendix 10 (Sample Contract Provisions) contains a recommended contractual provision covering the data handling and security issue.
+Appendix 9 (Data Sharing Protections and Requirements) contains recommended contractual provisions covering the data handling and security issues.

 11. University Representations and Warranties.The University may not agree to grant or provide warranties to others as they are in the nature of an indemnity and hold harmless obligation.
 The University may make representations within the Contract provided or to the extent that a University employee is able to confirm the accuracy of the representation and/or is in a position to cause the representation to be accurate or monitor the University’s performance with respect to that representation.
 The University should limit the number and extent of any representations it is required to make.

 12. No Arbitration.Contracts usually contain proposed dispute resolution procedures that include non-binding mediation and binding arbitration options.
 While non-binding mediation is acceptable, binding arbitration is not.
 Except in very limited circumstances (such as the collective bargaining process and lease rent re-openings for the use of State of Hawaiʻi land), the University does not generally agree to submit itself to binding arbitration.
 By submitting to a binding arbitration process, instead of pursuing litigation in court to resolve a dispute, the University waives some protections that it would otherwise be entitled to if it litigated the dispute in court.